← Back to Docs

 ▼

-You only need to implement two things: capture the ?rgta_ref= parameter when users land on your site, and fire a POST request when they convert.
-Everything else is handled by Regatta.
+You only need to implement two things: capture the ?swarm_ref= parameter when users land on your site, and fire a POST request when they convert.
+Everything else is handled by AffiliateSwarm.

 1